Mounted NIR Absorptive ND Filters

 The mounts feature internal and external SM1 (1.035"-40) threading.
 If desired, a mounted filter can be removed from its housing by unscrewing the retaining ring that secures the filter to the mount.
 Thorlabs offers a range of spanner wrenches that are an ideal match to these retaining rings.
 The filters on this page are also available unmounted.
 The equivalent unmounted filter is listed in the drawing for each mounted filter, accessible through the red docs icons () below.

-Each absorptive NIR ND filter is fabricated from one member of a family of Schott glasses (NG11, KG2, KG3, or KG5).
-By varying the thickness of the glass, we are able to produce our entire line of NIR ND filters from just four types of Schott glass.
+Each absorptive NIR ND filter is fabricated from one member of a family of either Schott (NG11, KG2, KG3, or KG5) or Hoya (HA5) glasses.
+By varying the thickness of the glass, we are able to produce our entire line of NIR ND filters from just these five glass types.
 Refer to the Graphs tab above for detailed information about the average transmission obtained with each of our absorptive neutral density filters.
 For applications that would benefit from reduced surface reflections, Thorlabs offers NIR absorptive ND filters with an AR coating for the 1050 - 1700 nm wavelength range.

 The filters sold on this page are uncoated.
 For our full selection of coated and uncoated ND filters, please see the Selection Guide table on the right.